UCLL-Frontend/oefeningen-frontend-deel1/week-06-add-your-first-contact-form.md

 ## Deadline

 This exercise is considered as exercise on the lessons of HTML/CSS: forms.
-You must deliver it as part of “Opdracht HTML en CSS,” with a deadline of 15/11/23.

 ## Self Assessment

 Check your submission yourself:

 - The HTML is valid (check on [https://html5.validator.nu/](https://html5.validator.nu/) or [https://validator.w3.org/](https://validator.w3.org/)).
-- The (generated) CSS code is valid (check on [https://jigsaw.w3.org/css-validator/](https://jigsaw.w3.org/css-validator/)).
+- The CSS code is valid (check on [https://jigsaw.w3.org/css-validator/](https://jigsaw.w3.org/css-validator/)).
-- Your form is meaningful and relevant to the target audience, taking into account aspects of "usability."
+- Your form is meaningful with respect to the content of the other pages and relevant to the target audience, taking into account aspects of "usability."
-- It has sufficient complexity: at least 3 different input types, in addition to "submit" type.
+- It has sufficient complexity: must have a checkbox or radio button and at least 3 different input types (checkbox/radio button and submit button not included).
-- It has custom layout (via scss) with special attention to 'mobile' display.
+- It has custom layout with special attention to 'mobile' display.
 - It has good horizontal and vertical alignment.
 - There is client-side validation.
 - You use correct input types.